DaWrecka/Beta-Mods/BelowZero/README.md

 A conversion of my mod Ingredients from Scanning; scanning fragments you already have the blueprint for will grant ingredients from that recipe.
 ## RecyclotronModSupport
 By default, the Recyclotron cannot be used to deconstruct certain items, mostly modded items, because the method CraftData.GetTechType fails to return a TechType for modded items.
 This mod re-implements the Recyclotron's GetIngredients method to get the TechType a different way, allowing some - not all - modded items to be recycled.
+## UnlockCustomisation
+Customise what blueprints unlock and when.
+Samples and help can be found in the config files.

 # Not-mine mods
 ## AutosortLockersSML